Key deer

-The Key deer (Odocoileus virginianus clavium) is an endangered deer that lives only in the Florida Keys.
-It is a subspecies of the white-tailed deer (O. virginianus).
+The Key deer (Odocoileus virginianus clavium) is an endangered subspecies of the white-tailed deer that lives only in the Florida Keys.
 It is the smallest extant North American deer species.

 Description

 This deer can be recognized by its characteristic size, smaller than all other white-tailed deer.
 Adult males (known as bucks) usually weigh 25–34 kg and stand about 76 cm tall at the shoulder.
 Adult females (does) usually weigh between 20 and 29 kg and have an average height of 66 cm at the shoulders.
 The deer is a reddish-brown to grey-brown in color.
 Antlers are grown by males and shed between February and March and regrown by June.
 When the antlers are growing, they have a white velvet coating.
 The subspecies otherwise generally resembles other white-tailed deer in appearance.

 Behavior

 Key deer easily swim between islands.
-Living close to humans, they have little of the natural fear of man shown by most of their larger mainland relatives (an example of island tameness).
+Living close to humans, they have little of the natural fear of humans shown by most of their larger mainland relatives (an example of island tameness).
 The deer are often found in residents' yards and along roadsides where plants and flowers grow.
 This often results in car-to-deer collisions, as the deer are more active (and harder to avoid) at night.
 Seeing them at dusk and dawn is not unusual.